lbandc/lbandc.github.io/_posts/2020-04-14-project-cv19api.markdown

 * [https://api.cv19api.com/api/v1/deaths](https://api.cv19api.com/api/v1/deaths)

+In lieu of proper API docs (cut me some slack, this is just a weekend project), check out my [colab notebook](https://colab.research.google.com/drive/1SFKsljWqc2IR5xV1vBzdRu6HFr-Kr1OK#scrollTo=3Ue5Yjg-EppX) for examples of it's use.

-[A Spring Boot Application](https://github.com/lbandc/cv19api) which automatically scrapes these excel spreadsheets daily, ingests the data into a database, and exposes it as a queryable api for [data science applications](https://colab.research.google.com/drive/1SFKsljWqc2IR5xV1vBzdRu6HFr-Kr1OK#scrollTo=3Ue5Yjg-EppX).
+[A Spring Boot Application](https://github.com/lbandc/cv19api) which automatically scrapes these excel spreadsheets daily, ingests the data into a database, and exposes it as a queryable api for data science applications.

 We built this for our own curiosity, but we provide it free of use to anyone and everyone.
 We will try and keep it up to date as long as this crisis continues.

+Better than excel spreadsheets on wordpress!
+(We hope)